 If you require special seating due to a wheelchair, limited physical mobility or other medical conditions, you may make arrangements for seating on the field or in the lower stands.
 Please be aware that the stadium is bench seating.
 Due to space constraints, guests with disabilities who are seated on the field may be accompanied by only one escort.

+Information on reserving this type of seating will be available in early 2023.
 If you require Commencement information materials in alternate formats, advance notice is required.

 Franklin Field Policies and Prohibited Items